 Wings insertion allows a symmetrical L-R wings insertion to be integrated into the card program video output.
 Wings video is accommodated using a separate wings SDI input.
 The wings user interface displays wings timing relative to the card output video, allowing wings timing offset to be adjusted such that wings can be properly framed.
 (This function does not provide timing offset control of the wings video; offset must be provided by a external frame sync card or device controlling the wings video feed.)

-The wings L/R insertion width can be manually configured, or can be set to automatically track with aspect ratio as set by the card.
+The wings L/R insertion width can be manually configured using a wings width control.

 Key/Fill Insertion Option Option